Model Convo: Ryan Hauser

 It seems impossible to pin down one discrete art piece in the weird network of experiences that shape my beliefs about tech.
 So I’ll just answer by gesturing toward the films of Peter Weir.

 I think the film has more in common with Dante’s Divine Comedy than with The Age of Surveillance Capitalism.
-The film asks, How can we know what is real when we are comfortably stuck?
-In Truman’s case, it begins and ends with a beatific vision.
+The film asks, How can we know what is good, true, and beautiful when we are just so comfortably numb?
+In Truman’s case, his quest begins and ends with a beatific vision.

 Weir’s other films also directly and indirectly take up questions about technology, which are ultimately questions about human ends and means.